Q (Star Trek): Television

 Q returns in season 2 of Star Trek: Picard.
 In the episode "The Star Gazer", the Stargazer encounters a Borg vessel containing the Borg Queen.
 When it appears that she is assimilating the Stargazer and controlling the fleet, Picard activates the ship's self-destruct mechanism to stop her.
 Just as the ship explodes, Picard abruptly wakes up in a different version of his home.
 Q appears, initially looking like his younger self before turning himself into an old man to match Picard's age.
-Q says the trial of humanity is not over, so he's altered history to show Picard "the end of the road not taken."
+Q says the trial of humanity is not over, so he has altered history to show Picard "the end of the road not taken."

 In the next episode, "Penance", Q acts unusually agitated while claiming this dark, totalitarian future is all Picard's fault, even striking Picard when he complains.
 This prompts Picard to wonder if Q is unwell.
 Q admits to saving Picard and his crew from the explosion of the Stargazer and making sure they all remembered the original timeline to give them a chance to change it back.
 After Q departs, Picard meets his crew and they work with a captured Borg Queen, who can detect temporal anomalies and says this future was caused by a change in Los Angeles in the year 2024.

 In the next episode, "Assimilation", Q briefly appears to taunt Picard about how everything was lost because of his fears before disappearing.

 In the next episode, "Watcher", Q appears in Los Angeles in 2024 (before First Contact), observing a woman working on a planned spaceflight to Europa.
 He is then surprised to find his powers do not work.

 In the next episode, "Fly Me to the Moon", the woman is revealed to be Jean-Luc Picard's ancestor, Renee Picard.
 Undaunted by the loss of his powers, Q poses as Renee's psychiatrist and tries to convince her to cancel her spaceflight to Europa.
 When Picard and his crew find out about this, they speculate that this is the change that causes the dark future.
 Q also meets Dr. Adam Soong and provides him a temporary cure for his daughter Kore's life-threatening illness.
 Desperate for a permanent cure, Soong agrees to assist Q.

 In the next episode, "Two of One", Q instructs Soong to stop Renee from going on her spaceflight, which he attempts by trying to hit her with his car.
 However, Picard pushes her out of the way and is hit instead and hospitalized by his injuries.

 Q is mentioned in the next episode, "Monsters".
 After recovering, Picard asks Guinan to summon Q to their location so he can question him, remembering Q's unusual behavior in their previous encounter.
 Guinan reveals that the Q Continuum and her race, the El-Aurians, went to war in the past before making a peace treaty.
-However, her ritual to summon Q fails.
+However, her rite to summon Q fails.